Which U.S. iPad carrier and plan should you get?

 In the U.S., the best place to order your iPad is through Apple — either the Apple Online Store, Apple Store app, or in a physical Apple Store.

 While you certainly can order your iPad through an AT&T, Verizon, Sprint, or T-Mobile store, be prepared to have the included Apple SIM in your nano-SIM slot automatically locked to the carrier you chose to buy an iPad from.
-(The 9.7-inch's embedded Apple SIM is exempt from locking down.)
+(Save for the iPad Pro models, whose embedded Apple SIM is exempt from being locked down.)

-This may not be a problem if you plan to only use your iPad on one carrier or you're going to carry around multiple nano-SIM cards, but if you're interested in roaming or taking advantage of the Apple SIM, you'll want to buy from Apple.
+One circumstance where carrier ordering might be ideal is Verizon: Since Apple no longer offers a choice of networks when you buy an iPad (it's Apple SIM or bust), if you plan on using Verizon's network you may want to order directly from the carrier.

+That said, if you do end up buying from your carrier and your SIM card gets locked to that network, you can also always request an additional Apple SIM from your local Apple Store.

 Choose a cellular data plan